• Skip to primary navigation

 Quail in the coop

-But you need to make sure height of the confinement that the birds should not hurt themselves when trying to fly.
+But you need to make sure the height of the confinement is high enough so that the birds do not hurt themselves when trying to fly.

 They fly so hard that they can hit the roof easily.

-So, if you have large amount of quails, I suggest you invest in the flight pen or averiey system.
+So, if you have a large number of quails, I suggest you invest in the flight pen or aviary system.

 They have fewer sleeping hours, so you need to provide them with extended periods of artificial lighting after daylight.